 After the 2014 conflicts, Gaza’s unemployment rate increased, especially for young people.
 In 2015, PWJ conducted a cash for work project in three of the hardest-hit provinces: North Gaza, Khan Yunus, and Rafah.
 This project provided employment opportunities to 210 young people so their families could purchase essential necessities while also providing a foundation for these young people to begin their careers.
 Peace Winds continues to partner with a local NGO and civil society groups to implement more programs to help provide young people with economic stability.

-DONATE HERE to help support Peace Winds.
+DONATE HERE to help support refugees.